Friday, March 7, 2008

 Slow-Cooker Seitan Pot Roast

-This is an easier version of the pot roast recipe in Fresh from the Vegetarian Slow Cooker.
-You may need to adjust your cooking time according to the quirks of your own crockpot.
-The one I used for this recipe cooks fast — if I had used one of my other slow cookers, it may have taken nearly twice as long.
+Important: You may need to adjust your cooking time according to the quirks of your own crockpot.
+The one I used for this recipe cooks fast — if I had used one of my other slow cookers, it would have taken nearly twice as long.

 1 sweet yellow onion, peeled and coarsely chopped